arikrupnik/tracker/Readme.md

   * telemetry receiver on the ground
   * UAV that transmits its location in telemetry

-Initial implementation uses serial-port VISCA cameras and ArduPilot for local and telemetry IMUs.
+Initial implementation uses serial-port VISCA cameras and MAVLink for local and telemetry IMUs.
 I expect to add additional backends as this program gains users.